 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are lined with lath and plaster.
+Internal walls and partitions are plaster/plasterboard lined.
+There is some timber panelling in areas e.g. the ground floor cloakroom and also the bathroom.
+There is some tiling and wet wall panelling in sanitary areas.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring is of suspended timber construction.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+Flooring is predominantly of suspended timber although partly of solid concrete.
+There was no access available to the sub floor area.